open-cluster-management-io/enhancements/enhancements/sig-architecture/32-extensiblescheduling/32-extensiblescheduling.md

 // PrioritizerConfig represents the configuration of prioritizer type PrioritizerConfig struct {
-	// Name will be deprecated in v1beta1 and replaced by PrioritizerScoreCoordinate.BuildIn.
+	// Name will be removed in v1beta1 and replaced by ScoreCoordinate.BuiltIn.
-	// If both Name and PrioritizerScoreCoordinate.BuildIn are defined, will use the value
+	// If both Name and ScoreCoordinate.BuiltIn are defined, will use the value
-	// in PrioritizerScoreCoordinate.BuildIn.
+	// in ScoreCoordinate.BuiltIn.
 	// Name is the name of a prioritizer.
 Below are the valid names:
 	// 1) Balance: balance the decisions among the clusters.
 	// 2) Steady: ensure the existing decision is stabilized.
 	// 3) ResourceAllocatableCPU & ResourceAllocatableMemory: sort clusters based on the allocatable.
-	// +kubebuilder:validation:Required
-	// +required
-	Name string `json:"name"`

-	// PrioritizerScoreCoordinate represents the configuration of the prioritizer and score source.
 	// +optional
-	PrioritizerScoreCoordinate PrioritizerScoreCoordinate `json:"scoreCoordinate"`
+	Name string `json:"name,omitempty"`

+	// ScoreCoordinate represents the configuration of the prioritizer and score source.
+	// +optional
+	ScoreCoordinate *ScoreCoordinate `json:"scoreCoordinate,omitempty"`

 	// Weight defines the weight of the prioritizer score.
 The value must be ranged in [-10,10].
 	// Each prioritizer will calculate an integer score of a cluster in the range of [-100, 100].